texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 Under the line that looks like that, it will print the number that is the value of the threshold.
 You will learn about thresholds in this exercise.

-My program says this right now.
+Our program says this right now.

 `----**----------`

 `10`

 Just kidding.
-I want you to find the threshold for yourself.
-Mine is much bigger than 10.
+We want you to find the threshold for yourself.
+Ours is much bigger than 10.

-## Back to the ~~Bot'n Roll Library~~ **TODO** *what do we want to call this*
+## Back to the Robot Documentation

-The `BnrOneA` class still has a significant amount of functionality that we haven't yet touched, one of those is the use of the analog-to-digital converter
+The `Robot` class still has a significant amount of functionality that we haven't yet touched, one of those is the use of the analog-to-digital converter

-### `int readAdc(byte), int readAdc#()`
+### `int readAdc(int sensorNum)`

-The PIC microcontroller has an 8-channel analog to digital converter on it.
+On our real robot, a line sensor has an 8-channel analog to digital converter on it.
 This allows us to hook electronics components up to the robot and read information off of them.
 The data comes in as analog data; that is to say, electrical voltages.
 An <b>analog-to-digital (ADC)</b> converter converts these voltages to digital information, allowing us to use it in our computer programs.

 {{ site.data.alerts.tip }}
 <ul>